wangwenx190/build-scripts/README.md

 **Tested on**

-Windows 10 + MSVC 2017 + Qt 5.11.0
+Windows 10 + MSVC 2017 + Qt 5.11.0/5.6.3

-(Theoretically, this batch script only supports Qt 5.7.x and newer)
+(Theoretically, this batch script only supports Qt 5.x and newer, it does NOT support Qt4 or any older versions)

 ## win-deploy-qt.bat